Local Cincinnati Music Scene

 AmpFibians * Andre Fambro * Avalanche Sound * Chord Slinger n Lola * Dave Hawkins * Dallas Moore * Debra Downing * Del Rio Band * Detoxxx * Ellery * End the Paradigm * Fearless Kid * Jon Justice Band * Kan-dee * Kelly Richey * New Bees * Peter Adams * Ridge Runner * Savannah * Shawn Bray * Sleepy Bee & The Stingers * StarDevils * Will Rowe with the Oars * Young Deuce *

-The local community is working to save the building of the legendary King Records on Brewer Street in Evanston from being demolished.
+The local community has been working to save the building of the legendary King Records on Brewer Street in Evanston from being demolished.
 The owner's plan to partially tear down the historic structure were blocked by the City Planning Commission in August 2015 upon a preservation request by the Bootsy Collins' foundation and the Cincinnati USA Music Heritage Foundation.